 Claire Infinity Scarf: Easy Crochet Scarf Pattern

 Round 1: Make a slip knot and chain 96.
-Being careful not to twist the chain, slip stitch the back bump of the first chain to form a loop.
+Be careful not to twist the chain, and slip stitch the back bump of the first chain to form a loop.

 Round 2: Working into the back bumps, HDC around.

 Round 4: HDC into each slip st of the previous round.
 The sl sts will be facing you and as you HDC into them, they’ll move to the other side of the work to create the ribbed look.

 Rounds 5-12: Repeat rounds 3 and 4 until you have 5 stripes of “ribbing” from the slip stitch rows.
 You can work more rows to make the scarf wider if you want.
 At the end of your last row, SC into the last space and then BO.

 Trim the yarn and use your tapestry needle to weave in the ends and finish your Claire scarf!
 Like I said, super quick and easy!

 I love how this scarf turned out and it was really nice to work on an easy crochet scarf pattern as a break from the more involved items I’ve been working on.
 For this fair, I also made a lot of crochet gingerbread men and elves.
 They were both simple projects, but they had lots of parts and needed to be seamed together.
 So the scarf was a nice break while also getting things done.